What are the symptoms of pregnancy?

 Fatigue.
-Fatigue also ranks high among early symptoms of pregnancy.
 During early pregnancy, levels of the hormone progesterone soar — which can make you feel sleepy.

 Food aversions or cravings.
-When you're pregnant, you might find yourself turning up your nose at certain foods.
-Food cravings are common, too.
+Food cravings are common.
 Like most other symptoms of pregnancy, these food preferences can be chalked up to hormonal changes.

 What type of pregnancy tests do you provide?

 Our medical staff will provide you with a urine pregnancy test.
 Here's how urine pregnancy tests work: